moizirshad/how_to_set_app_architecture/README.md

 ## In this project we will cover

 - How to create Tabbar
-- How to set diffrent Tabs and diffrent screens in Tab
+- How to set different Tabs and different screens in Tab
 - List
 - ListTile
 - ListBuilder
-- How to navigate in diffrent screens
+- How to navigate on different screens
-- How to define Navigation route
+- How to define the Navigation route
 - How to use SingleChildScrollView